janousia/taloLogger/README.md

 # taloLogger-role
 Ansible role for installing olammi's taloLogger.
-Tested to work on Debian squeeze (SPARC) with latest ansible available from pip.
+Tested to work on Debian squeeze (SPARC) and Raspbian (ARM) with latest ansible available from pip.

 Implemented:
  - Download of taloLogger packages